 - Credit risk: LAMP is rated AAAm by Standard & Poor's - Custodial credit risk: LAMP participants' investments in the pool are evidenced by shares of the pool.
 Investments in pools should be disclosed, but not categorized because they are not evidenced by securities that exist in physical or book-entry form.
 The public entity's investment is with the pool, not the securities that make up the pool; therefore, no disclosure is required. - Concentration of credit risk: Pooled investments are excluded from the 5 percent disclosure requirement. - Interest rate risk: LAMP is designed to be highly liquid to give its participants immediate access to their account balances.
 LAMP prepares its own interest rate risk disclosure using the weighted average maturity (WAM) method.
-The WAM of LAMP assets is restricted to not more than 60 days, and consists of no securities with a maturity in excess of 397 days.
-The WAM for LAMP's total investments is 56 days as of June 30, 2022. - Foreign currency risk: Not applicable to 2a7 like pools.
+The WAM of LAMP assets is restricted to not more than 60 days, and consists of no securities with a maturity in excess of 397 days or 762 days for U.S. Government floating/variable rate investments.
+The WAM for LAMP's total investments is 56 days as of June 30, 2023. - Foreign currency risk: Not applicable to 2a7 like pools.